 When is Mental Health Awareness Month?

 Mental Health Awareness Month takes place in May each year.
-You can learn more about how to take action during Mental Health Awareness Month via our guide — and you can learn more about awareness days and months via our cause calendar.
+You can learn more about how to take action during Mental Health Awareness Month via our guide — and you can learn more about mental health awareness days and months via our calendar.